 Both Plantinga’s and Alston’s defense of the epistemic value of religious experiences turn crucially on some degree of similarity with sense-experience.
 But they are not simple arguments from analogy; not just any similarities will do to make the positive argument, and not just any dissimilarities will do to defeat the argument.
 The similarities or dissimilarities need to be epistemologically relevant.
 It is not enough, for example, to show that religious experiences do not typically allow for independent public verification, unless one wants to give up on other perfectly respectable practices, like rational intuition, that also lack that feature.

 The two most important defeaters on the table for claims of the epistemic authority of religious experience are the fact of religious diversity, and the availability of naturalistic explanations for religious experiences.
 Religious diversity is a prima facie defeater for the veridicality of religious experiences in the same way that wildly conflicting eyewitness reports undermine each other.
 If the reports are at all similar, then it may be reasonable to conclude that there is some truth to the testimony, at least in broad outline.
+A version of this objection is the argument from divine hiddenness (cf. Lovering 2013).
+If God exists, and shows himself to some people in religious experiences, then the fact that he doesn’t do so for more people, more widely distributed, requires some explanation.
 But if two eyewitness reports disagree on the most basic facts about what happened, then it seems that neither gives you good grounds for any beliefs about what happened.
 It certainly seems that the contents of religious-experience reports are radically different from one another.
 Some subjects of religious experiences report experience of nothingness as the ultimate reality, some a vast impersonal consciousness in which we all participate, some an infinitely perfect, personal creator.
-To maintain that one's own religious experiences are veridical, one would have to a) find some common core to all these experiences, such that in spite of differences of detail, they could reasonably be construed as experiences of the same reality, or b) insist that one's own experiences are veridical, and that therefore those of other traditions are not veridical.
+To maintain that one’s own religious experiences are veridical, one would have to a) find some common core to all these experiences, such that in spite of differences of detail, they could reasonably be construed as experiences of the same reality, or b) insist that one’s own experiences are veridical, and that therefore those of other traditions are not veridical.
 The first is difficult to manage, in the face of the manifest differences across religions.
 Nevertheless, John Hick (1989) develops a view of that kind, making use of a Kantian two-worlds epistemology.
-It is only as plausible as the Kantian framework itself is.
+The idea is that the object of these experiences, in itself, is one and the same reality, but it is experienced phenomenally by different people differently.
+Thus, is possible to see how one and the same object can be experienced in ways that are completely incompatible with one another.
+This approach is only as plausible as the Kantian framework itself is.
+Jerome Gellman (2001) proposes a similar idea, without the Kantian baggage.
+Solutions like these leave the problem untouched: If the different practices produce experiences the contents of which are inconsistent with one another, one of the practices must be unreliable.
 Alston (1991) and Plantinga (2000) develop the second kind of answer.
-The general strategy is to argue that, from within a tradition, a person acquires epistemic resources not available to those outside the tradition, just as travelling to the heart of a jungle allows one to see things that those who have not made the journey can't see.
+The general strategy is to argue that, from within a tradition, a person acquires epistemic resources not available to those outside the tradition, just as travelling to the heart of a jungle allows one to see things that those who have not made the journey can’t see.
 As a result, even if people in other traditions can make the same argument, it is still reasonable to say that some are right and the others are wrong.
 The things that justify my beliefs still justify them, even if you have comparable resources justifying a contrary view.

 Naturalistic explanations for religious experiences are thought to undermine their epistemic value because, if the naturalistic explanation is sufficient to explain the experience, we have no grounds for positing anything beyond that naturalistic cause.
 Freud (1927) and Marx (1876/1977) are frequently held up as offering such explanations.
 Freud claims that religious experiences can be adequately explained by psychological mechanisms having their root in early childhood experience and psychodynamic tensions.
 Marx similarly attributes religious belief in general to materialistic economic forces.
 Both claim that, since the hidden psychological or economic explanations are sufficient to explain the origins of religious belief, there is no need to suppose, in addition, that the beliefs are true.
-Freud's theory of religion has few adherents, even among the psychoanalytically inclined, and Marx's view likewise has all but been abandoned, but that is not to say that something in the neighborhood might not be true.
+Freud’s theory of religion has few adherents, even among the psychoanalytically inclined, and Marx’s view likewise has all but been abandoned, but that is not to say that something in the neighborhood might not be true.
 More recently, neurological explanations of religious experience have been put forward as reasons to deny the veridicality of the experiences.
 Events in the brain that occur during meditative states and other religious experiences are very similar to events that happen during certain kinds of seizures, or with certain kinds of mental disorders, and can also be induced with drugs.
 Therefore, it is argued, there is nothing more to religious experiences than what happens in seizures, mental disorders, or drug experiences.
-Some who are studying the neurological basis of religious experience do not infer that they are not veridical (see, e.g., d'Aquili and Newberg 1999), but many do.
-Boyer (2001), for example, titles his book Religion Explained: the Evolutionary Origins of Religious Thought, at least implying that no other explanation is needed.
+Some who are studying the neurological basis of religious experience do not infer that they are not veridical (see, e.g., d’Aquili and Newberg 1999), but many do.
+Guthrie (1995), for example, argues that religion has its origin in our tendency to anthropomorphize phenomena in our vicinity, seeing agency where there is none.

 There are general problems with all kinds of naturalistic explanations as defeaters.
 First of all, as Gellman (2001) points out, most such explanations (like the psychoanalytic and socio-political ones) are put forward as hypotheses, not as established facts.
 The proponent assumes that the experiences are not veridical, then casts around for an explanation.
 This is not true of the neurological explanations, but they face another kind of weakness noted by Ellwood (1999): every experience, whatever its source, is accompanied by a corresponding neurological state.
 To argue that the experience is illusory because there is a corresponding brain state is fallacious.
 The same reasoning would lead us to conclude that sensory experiences are illusory, since in each sensory experience, there is some corresponding neurological state that is just like the state that occurs in the corresponding hallucination.
 The proponent of the naturalistic explanation as a defeater owes us some reason to believe that his or her argument is not just another skeptical argument from the veil of perception.